artisticbones/growth/README.md

 #### Day 28
 Today I learned the basic EL syntax,which was used as a front-end display to simplify a lot of Java code.The basic constituent element is ${param.value},and EL has automatic type conversion.
 All the site is http://120.79.133.21:8080/SessionTutorial/el.jsp
+#### Day 29
+Today I finished the EL tutorial and are learning the simple label language, EL and labels are used to simplify the front-end code.